Efficient Quantum Algorithms for Nonlinear Stochastic Dynamical Systems: Conclusions

 \section{Conclusions}

 In this paper, we have developed an approach for solving the Fokker-Planck equation associated with nonlinear SDEs on quantum platforms.
-Specifically, we discretize the FPE in space and time using the Chang-Cooper scheme, that is conservative and preserves positivity, and apply the Quantum Linear Systems Algorithm to solve the resulting linear system.
-We perform detailed error and complexity analysis showing that our proposed quantum algorithm can generate the solution to the FPE within a prescribed $\epsilon$ error with polynomial dependence on state dimension $d$, in contrast with state-of-the-art classical numerical approaches that exhibit exponential dependence on dimension.
-In future work, we plan to extend the QLSA based framework for other discretization schemes for the FPE, and relax the conditions for the Hamiltonian simulation framework in~\cite{jin2022quantum}, thereby addressing the exponential dependence on time in our algorithm.
+Specifically, we applied the Chang-Cooper and implicit finite difference schemes to discretize the FPE in space and time, and apply the QLSA to solve the resulting linear system.
+We perform detailed error and complexity analysis showing that our proposed quantum algorithms using either of these schemes, under certain conditions, can provably generate the solution to the FPE within a prescribed $\epsilon$ error with polynomial dependence on the state dimension $d$.
+In contrast, the SOA classical numerical approaches exhibit exponential dependence on $d$.
+In future work, we plan to explore Hamiltonian simulation framework in~\cite{jin2022quantum} for solving the FPE and compare with the QLSA based framework developed in this paper.